seb1080/webOneBiteAtaTime/basics/JavaScript/Javascript_ES2015_ES6_with_WesBos.md

-# Javascript ES6 for Everyone.
+# Javascript ES6 for Everyone

-# Module_1 New Variables
+## Module_1 - New Variables

 In JavaScript, variable names (including function names) must be valid identifiers.
 An identifier must start with a-z, A-Z, $, or \_.
 It can then contain any of those characters plus the numerals 0-9.

 ## Before

-var : The scope of var is the enclosing function scope or the global scope. var can be update.
+var: The scope of var is the enclosing function scope or the global scope.
+var: can be update.

 ```js
 var width = 10;